white-frame/Http/README.md

 # Http

-Simple http `Controllers` layout for `WhiteFrame\Helloquent` REST models and response helpers for browser and api response.
+Simple http Controller layout for `WhiteFrame\Helloquent` REST models and response helpers for browser and api response.

 ## REST Model Controller

+This controller will require a model with valid `Presenter`, `Renderer`, `Transformer` (for API), `Repository`, and a valid endpoint.

 Simply extends your controller with `WhiteFrame\Http\Controller\Resource\Controller`.